 Please provide a snapshot of the information you hold in relation to the protected groups above.

 The following information is collated as part of the annual pupil census that is carried out in January of each year.
-The below has now been updated using data from the January 2019 PLASC
+The below is from the January 2018 PLASC

 Number of pupils on roll: